dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 dbt Core releases follow [semantic versioning](https://semver.org/) guidelines.
 For more on how we use semantic versions, see [How dbt Core uses semantic versioning](#how-dbt-core-uses-semantic-versioning).

-:::tip In dbt Cloud, simply "keep on latest version" <Lifecycle status='beta' />
+:::tip Keep on latest version, always

-_Is it Core?
-Is it Cloud?
-From now on, it's just dbt._
+_Did you know that you can always be working on the latest version?_

-As a dbt Cloud customer, you get early access to new functionality before it lands in final releases of dbt Core, without the hassle of managing your own version upgrades.
-For more details, refer to [Upgrade Core version in Cloud](/docs/dbt-versions/upgrade-core-in-cloud).
+With dbt Cloud, you can get early access to new functionality before it becomes available in dbt Core and without the need of managing your own version upgrades.
+Refer to the [Keep on latest version](/docs/dbt-versions/upgrade-core-in-cloud#keep-on-latest-version) setting for details.

 :::